notwaldorf/notwaldorf.github.com/reads.markdown

 Since 2019-ish I've been trying to write reviews for every book I read.
 You can follow these here, on [Goodreads](https://www.goodreads.com/user/show/27136484-monica), or as an [RSS feed](https://www.goodreads.com/review/list_rss/27136484?shelf=read).
 I used to try to only read "good" literary fiction, but life is short, I am tired, and now that mix is eclectic.
 I try to be fair in reviews and not take away stars because a book is trash (in my universe, both Sally Rooney and Fourth Wing can get 5 stars).
+You'll notice I mostly read 3 stars and up: I've become very good at selecting what I read and it's rare I'll find complete misses.

 <style>
 table {